scabcede-byte16/9berylliumcs3_Abcede/quarter1/classAttributesMethods.md

 ### Which method changes the state of your object?

+The method that changes the state of my object is points because it has a parameter

 ### How did your two objects demonstrate that instances are independent?

+It demonstrated that the two instances are independent since one object with a different data field does not mean that the other object has the same data field.

 ### What is the difference between your class diagram and your object diagram?

+The class diagram is the blue print while the object diagram shows what I can do with the blueprint.